 6. Gooderham Building

-Known for stunning red brick buildings, Gooderham is one of the most famous red-brick structures in the country.
+Known for stunning red brick iconic buildings, Gooderham is one of the most famous red-brick structures in the country.
 Designed and built in 1892, the stunning building was designed as office space for George Gooderham.
 George, who was the son of millionaire William Gooderham, made the development for only $18,000.

 The five-story structure boasts 12-foot high ceilings, stained glass windows and a crank style elevator, fitting of its time.
 It’s a masterpiece by famous Canadian architect David Roberts Jr who has developed many buildings in the area.